justinknguyen/Pi-Guide/Raspberry Pi 4/Installed Programs/13 - AltServer.md

     sudo systemctl enable --now avahi-daemon.service
     sudo systemctl enable --now usbmuxd
     ```
     Next, search in your device settings for "Clear Trusted Computers" and tap it to clear it.
-Finally, do the "Configuration" steps again.
+Finally, do the "Configuration" steps 1-6 again.

 - Unfortunately, updating your device may break your setup and you'll have to do what is outlined in the above bullet point.
 - If your device stops refreshing for no reason, check in Finder/iTunes if it can still see your device over WiFi and attempt to sync.
-If it can't sync over WiFi, you'll have to restart you device and clear trusted computers on it, and do "Configuration" again.
+If it can't sync over WiFi, you'll have to restart you device and clear trusted computers on it, and do "Configuration" steps 1-6 again.
 ## Sources
 * https://gist.github.com/jschiefner/95a22d7f4803e7ad32a95b0f3aa655dc
 * https://github.com/libimobiledevice/libplist